rudranaidu/ML_MathematicalFoundations/Theory/14_Autoregressive_Models_and_Transformers_part3.md

 # 38. The Vanishing Gradient Problem

-Prathosh explains that this issue can also be understood mathematically.
+This issue can also be understood mathematically.

 During training,